codebar/tutorials/js/lesson1/tutorial.md

 );
 ```

-Use spaces and newlines to make your program easy to read.
+Use spaces and newlines to make your code easier to read.
 When you're
-just starting out, it won't be immediately clear to you what makes
+starting out, it won't be immediately clear to you what makes
-things easier to read, so just try to follow the patterns that we use
+things easier to read, so try to follow the patterns that we use
 in the tutorials.
-As you read and write more programs this will start
+As you write more code this will start
 to make sense to you.

 ### Semicolons

 Semicolons are needed after any statement that does not end in a
 `}`.
 While it is sometimes possible to leave out semicolons and have
-the program still work, this is likely to break in surprising ways, so
+the program still work, we suggest doing this when learning to make it more readable.
-you should try to put them in the right places.

 One important exception to these rules is the `return` statement.
 You
 may not add a newline immediately after the word `return`, because if